bladerunnerdev/adventofcode2024/README.md

 # Advent of Code 2024

+## Get the puzzle input

+-   Go to the [Advent of Code](https://adventofcode.com/) website
+-   Login and get the session cookie
+-   Get the input here: https://adventofcode.com/2024/day/X/input

 ## Develop the puzzles

 -   Copy the folder `src/day-00` and rename it to the specific day